banner

 What Are Some Common Stamford Drug Crimes?

-In addition to possession charges, there are more serious drug charges that could exposure you to lengthy prison sentences and fines.
-Some of these charges are Possession with Intent to Sell under C.G.S. § 21a-278 and Possession within 1500 feet of a School under C.G.S. § 21a-279(b).
+In addition to illegal possession charges, there are more serious drug charges that could expose you to lengthy prison sentences and fines.
+Some of these charges are Possession with Intent to Sell under C.G.S. § 21a-278 and Possession within 200 feet of a School under C.G.S. § 21a-279(b).
 To learn more about drug crimes and how to defend them click here.

 Will I Go to Jail For Drug Charges?

 Potentially, yes.
-Possession of any controlled substance apart from less than ½ ounce of marijuana is a Class A Misdemeanor and carries the potential for up to 1 year in jail.
-Possession with Intent to Sell is particularly important because commonly it is charged under C.G.S. § 21a-278(a)(1), that subsection provides for a 5-year mandatory minimum jail sentence that cannot be suspended nor reduced.
+Except marijuana, possession of any controlled substance is a Class A Misdemeanor and carries the potential for up to 1 year in jail.
+Possession with Intent to Sell is particularly negative because it is commonly charged under C.G.S. § 21a-278(a)(1), that subsection provides for a 5-year mandatory minimum jail sentence that cannot be suspended nor reduced.
 If you suffer from drug abuse, an attorney can help argue for your charge to be substituted for C.G.S. § 21a-277 which is also possession of narcotics and hallucinogens with intent to sell, but without the mandatory minimum jail sentence.
 This is still a serious charge though and can lead to up to 15 years in jail for a first offense.

 How Can I Protect My Future and My Reputation?